awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 10. OFFERING  123456cd-ab1c-17d0-bfa6-12345667234e  db.m1.xlarge  n         1y        4242.00 USD   2.42 USD    mysql        No       Upfront
 ```

-After you have information about the available reserved DB instance offerings, you can use the information to purchase an offering as shown in the following example\.
+After you have information about the available reserved DB instance offerings, you can use the information to purchase an offering\.

-**Example Purchase a reserved DB instance**
 To purchase a reserved DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/purchase-reserved-db-instances-offering.html](https://docs.aws.amazon.com/cli/latest/reference/rds/purchase-reserved-db-instances-offering.html) with the following parameters:
-+ `--reserved-db-instances-offering-id` – the id of the offering that you want to purchase\.
++ `--reserved-db-instances-offering-id` – The ID of the offering that you want to purchase\.
 See the preceding example to get the offering ID\.
-+ `--reserved-db-instance-id` – you can assign your own identifier to the reserved DB instances that you purchase to help you track them\.
++ `--reserved-db-instance-id` – You can assign your own identifier to the reserved DB instances that you purchase to help track them\.

+**Example of purchasing a reserved DB instance**
 The following example purchases the reserved DB instance offering with ID *649fd0c8\-cf6d\-47a0\-bfa6\-060f8e75e95f*, and assigns the identifier of *MyReservation*\.
 For Linux, macOS, or Unix:

 ```